Revival meeting

 A revival meeting is a series of Christian religious services held to inspire active members of a church body to gain new converts and to call sinners to repent.
+Those who lead revival services are known as revivalists (or evangelists).
 Nineteenth-century Baptist preacher Charles Spurgeon said, "Many blessings may come to the unconverted in consequence of a revival among Christians, but the revival itself has to do only with those who already possess spiritual life."
 These meetings are usually conducted by churches or missionary organizations throughout the world.
 Notable historic revival meetings were conducted in the United States by evangelist Billy Sunday and in Wales by evangelist Evan Roberts.
 Revival services occur in local churches, brush arbor revivals, tent revivals, and camp meetings.